Mubashirshariq/Predicting-Energy-of-an-engine/README.md

 # Predicting-Energy-of-an-engine
-predicting energy of an automobile engine using multiple regression.
+Predicting energy of an automobile engine using multiple regression.
-Applied various regression models on datasets
+Applied various regression models on the given dataset to check the performance of of each model